 The Merger Agreement provides that we have the right, subject to certain terms and conditions, to elect to effect the Merger using, in lieu of the transaction structure set forth in the Merger Agreement, an alternative transaction structure intended to cause the Merger to qualify as a tax-free reorganization within the meaning of Section 368(a) of the Code.
 There can be no assurance that we will seek to exercise our rights under the Merger Agreement to effect the Merger using an alternative transaction structure.
-In addition, no assurance can be given that there will exist an alternative transaction structure that would comply with the limitations on our rights to elect to effect the Merger using an alternative transaction structure, or that the Merger would then qualify as a tax-free reorganization within the meaning of Section 368(a) of the Code, and there can therefore be no assurance that we will be able to effect the Merger using an alternative transaction structure, we expect that the Merger will qualify as a reorganization under Section 368(a) of the Code, in which case the U.S. federal income tax consequences of the Merger to our shareholders would differ from those that would apply if the Merger were treated as a taxable transaction, including that our shareholders would generally not be permitted to recognize any loss realized on the exchange of our common stock for the common stock of New Uniti in the Merger.
+In addition, no assurance can be given that there will exist an alternative transaction structure that would comply with the limitations on our rights to elect to effect the Merger using an alternative transaction structure, or that the Merger would then qualify as a tax-free reorganization within the meaning of Section 368(a) of the Code, and there can therefore be no assurance that we will be able to effect the Merger using an alternative transaction structure.
+If we elect to exercise such right to effect the alternative transaction structure, we expect that the Merger will qualify as a reorganization under Section 368(a) of the Code, in which case the U.S. federal income tax consequences of the Merger to our shareholders would differ from those that would apply if the Merger were treated as a taxable transaction, including that our shareholders would generally not be permitted to recognize any loss realized on the exchange of our common stock for the common stock of New Uniti in the Merger.